Schools Local Offer

 - Talk to us.
 The first point of contact is the class teacher.

-- The next point of contact is the SENCo (Mrs. Kelly Felton) or Head teacher (Miss Julie Tasker)
+- The next point of contact is the SENDCO (Mrs. Kelly Felton) or Head teacher (Mrs Julie Cook)

 How is the decision made about how much support my child will receive?